Dr. James WONG

 PhD in Government, London School of Economics

-Dr James Wong specializes in political science and public policy.
+Dr James Wong specializes in political science and political philosophy.
 In 2013, he received his PhD in Government from the London School of Economics and Political Science.
-In 2014, he joined the HKUST to teach courses in comparative politics and policy, environmental politics, global political economy, and introductory politics.
+In 2014, he joined the HKUST to teach courses in comparative politics, environmental politics, ethics and public policy, global political economy, and introductory politics.

-Dr Wong’s research revolves around environmental politics and policy, deliberative democracy and governance, and theories of institutional design.
-He is now focusing on environmental and democracy movements, environmental governance and the state, and epistemic approaches to deliberative democracy.
+Dr Wong’s research revolves around democracy and citizen participation, politics of science, environment and sustainability, and political philosophy and public policy.
+He is now focusing on environmental and democracy movements, science and citizen participation, and theories of deliberative democracy.

-Dr Wong is Research Assistant Professor in the Division of Social Science and the Division of Public Policy at HKUST.
-He is Junior Fellow at the HKUST Jockey Club Institute for Advanced Study and Fellow of the UK Higher Education Academy.
+Dr Wong is Lecturer I in the Divisions of Social Science and Public Policy at HKUST.
+He is Fellow of the British Higher Education Academy.

 “Epistemic Approaches to Deliberative Democracy” (with John Min), Philosophy Compass (accepted, forthcoming)

 “A Dilemma of Green Democracy”, Political Studies, 64(1S) (2016): 136-155.